OpenBagTwo/head-hunter/README.md

 You'll also need to grab yourself a copies of the Vanilla Tweaks data packs.

-1. Go to the Vanilla Tweaks [datapacks page](https://vanillatweaks.net/picker/datapacks/)
+1. Go to the Vanilla Tweaks [data packs page](https://vanillatweaks.net/picker/datapacks/)
 1. Under "Hermitcraft," select "More Mob Heads" and "Wandering Trades (Hermit Edition)"
 1. Download the zip archive and extract the "UNZIP_ME" parent zip file into the "packs" folder.